Thousands peacefully march, rally in Seattle to remember civil-rights leader MLK Jr.

 For more years than he can remember, Gilberto Lopez attended Martin Luther King Jr. Day celebrations with his parents when he was a child growing up in Seattle.

-On Monday, Lopez continued the tradition with his two young children, bringing his son and daughter to Garfield High School, his alma mater, for a packed rally and march celebrating the life of the slain civil rights leader.
+On Monday, Lopez continued the tradition with his two young children, bringing his son and daughter to Garfield High School, his alma mater, for a packed rally and march celebrating the life of the slain civil-rights leader.

 “This is a day to get together and remember that the strength in the people, and the community together, is still our greatest weapon against hatred and oppression,’’ said Lopez, 38, who lives in Seattle’s Central District.
 “I want them to hear more about the history.
 I want them to know there’s a historic tradition in this community.
 They don’t hear enough about it at school.”